-The Czech Republic has connections from/to major European cities several times a week.
-International buses usually arrive at the Main Bus Station Florenc (on metro station Florenc, yellow - B and red - C lines).
+The Czech Republic has connections from/to major European cities several times a day.
+International buses usually arrive at the Main Bus Station Florenc (metro station: Florenc, yellow line B and red line C).

 Other major bus terminals are as follows: